kosail/dotfolio/README.md

 1. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
     Although, it's okay.
 This project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.
 </details>

 ---

-## 🌺 Goal of this project:

-The sole goal is to stand out in a sea of traditional portfolios.
-It's to tell, build an interactive story about myself.

-Taking this in mind, I focused on implementing only what is needed to tell this story, not to rebuild the actual functionality of an entire OS on Compose.

-I consider this minimalist precision is not a limitation, but a design power move.
-Make it speak clearly, cleanly, and with purpose.
-That's my goal, and the one of this project.

----